JacobGitz/Amscope-Docker/Code/readme.txt

 A virtual environment stores the python version, all dependencies, everything.
 It is a self contained python install for running your scripts in a project.

-By default, a "gitignore" file is included when you create a virtual environment directory.
-Delete this.
-If you delete it, it will commit the venv file to github when you push your project.
-Therefore, anyone who downloads this project can enter this virtual environment from the command line.
+You can use this already existing .venv file by typing "source .venv/bin/activate" in Linux (command line or terminal).

-You can use this already existing .venv file by typing ".venv/Scripts/activate" in Windows and "source .venv/bin/activate" in Linux (command line or terminal).
+If on Windows, you may need to create a new venv, or use windows subsystem linux (wsl)

 Once you do this, you can run any script I have made normally.
 Pretty useful.